tomosm/to-do-list-j/README.md

 [A JavaScript to do list](https://tomosm.github.io/to-do-list-j/)

 ## Description
-The todo list inspired by [to-do-list](https://sdaityari.github.io/to-do-list/)
+The todo list is implemented from scratch in order to use jQuery UI and LocalStorage.
+The features are the same as the [to-do-list](https://sdaityari.github.io/to-do-list/).

 ## Demo
 https://tomosm.github.io/to-do-list-j/